eleemosynator/writeups/white_rabbit/readme.md

 Without further ado, we can rename these three functions to `print_coloured_string`, `read_input_line` and `calculate_checksum` respectively.

-Looking into `calculate_checksum` doens't get us much further: It calculates a 32-bit [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)-like checksum using the primitive polynomial `0x182F63B78`.
+Looking into `calculate_checksum` doesn't get us much further: It calculates a 32-bit [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check)-like checksum using the primitive polynomial `0x182F63B78`.
 There are many ways to invert this, but as it only has 32-bits, it will not give us the complete password we need.